Guidelines for the Preparation and Evaluation of Tenure and Promotion Dossiers

 - Be sure to attend the Faculty Center Academic Portfolio Workshop held in January.
 It is recommended for faculty to attend this workshop two times (to work on two different sections of their dossier) before applying for tenure and/or promotion.
 Your perceptions and understanding will be different from what they were during your first year at Pace, and your needs more focused, so you will probably get much more immediately useful information at these workshops.

-- Be sure that your Dossier makes your case for a high level of performance in teaching, research, and service.
-Submit the Dossier materials to your department chair by the end of May, and make sure that your materials include the full body of scholarly work that you want external evaluators to evaluate for your tenure committees in the letters they will write over the summer.
+- Be sure that your Dossier makes your case for a high level of performance in teaching, scholarship, and service.
+Submit the Dossier materials to your department chair in early Spring for feedback, and make sure that your materials include the full body of scholarly work that you want external evaluators to evaluate for your tenure committees in the letters they will write over the summer.

 - Take a breather, and then begin the next phase of scholarly work.